jasonrandrews/arm-software-developers/content/en/hpc/port_to_sve/sve_compile.md

 ### Compiler insights

-With GCC, the option `-Rpass=vector` and `-Rpass=sve-loop-vectorize` return what loops were vectorized.
+With Arm Compiler for Linux, the option `-Rpass=vector` and `-Rpass=sve-loop-vectorize` return what loops were vectorized.
 To return what loop failed to vectorize, use `-Rpass-missed=vector`.

 ### Use Arm Performance Libraries